- 1 What makes the Best Retractable Dog Lead? A look at 10 of the best.

 |Flexi Vario Retractable Lead|

 The Flexi Explore is made in Germany and gets positive reviews from almost everyone.
 Suitable for dogs up to 100 pounds, it is very strong.
-It extends to 26 feet which is the longest on the market.
+It extends to 26 feet which is the longest retractable dog lead we could find.
 The lead is a flat belt, rather than a cord which prevents tangling.
 It comes in 4 sizes with a neon lead.
 Everything works as advertised.
 The lock is strong, and the handle ergonomically designed to be a snug fit in your hand.
-This is a heavy-duty product designed to work well on the biggest of our furry friends.
+This is a heavy duty product that is one of the best retractable dog leads for large dogs.

 Arova Retractable Reflective Lead.